jeffreysorgen/golf-club-sensors/activity.md

 * Not Needed: **Wiki**
 * "SWINGTASTIC"
 #
+## Battery info:
+- **Qi coil** is a wireless charging device
+- I am looking for those 2-prong "magnetic" battery chargers, what kind of battery is in that fit-watch, and where to get that rechargable battery.
 #
 ### I would like to convert MOTION recorded here and stored in JSON into a _Fourier Series_ because it seems that that would be a good way to create 3D time-series illustrations
 ([3B1B Fourier Series video here](https://youtu.be/r6sGWTCMz2k?t=1226)) The video describes 2 dimensions, but what I'm interested in calculating is in 3 dimensions.